Stoic-Carp/dt-assignment/SUBMISSION.md

 ### Approach

 1. Using Claude Code, create a document (Claude.md) which describes each feature to be implemented.
-2. Review and refine the document to further breakdown the features into tasks for AI assisted developement
+2. Review and refine the document to further breakdown the features into tasks for AI assisted development
 3. Identify suitable models for use from OpenRouter (Free models with a reasonable amount of context size)
 4. Implement the features, step by step, along with tests and documentation